shlomo90/shlomo90.github.io/posts/network/cookie.md

     * (pros) Easy to track the state of users, event at multi servers.

-## References
+## 9. References

----

 * 2109 -> 2965 -> 6265
     * [RFC6265](https://tools.ietf.org/html/rfc6265)
     * [RFC2109](https://tools.ietf.org/html/rfc2109)
     * [RFC2965](https://tools.ietf.org/html/rfc2965)

-## See also
+## 10. See also

----

 * [ABNF](https://tools.ietf.org/html/rfc5234)

-## Some issues about cookies
+## 11. Some issues about cookies

----

-* Verizon was found guilty of tracking users without their consent, and sharing their information with advertisers.j
+* Verizon was found guilty of tracking users without their consent, and sharing their information with advertisers.